Skip to main content

 The Entropy Centre was developed by Stubby Games.

 The Entropy Centre has received very positive reviews from players and very positive reviews from critics.
-Most players liked this game for its story but disliked it for its grinding.
+Most players liked The Entropy Centre for its story but disliked it for its grinding.

 The Entropy Centre is a single player game.

 Similar games include Lightmatter, The Turing Test, Q.U.B.E.
-2, Magrunner: Dark Pulse, Viewfinder and others.
+2, Magrunner: Dark Pulse, The Talos Principle and others.